Brazilian Catholic Apostolic Church: Doctrine

+Theology

 The Brazilian Catholic Apostolic Church accepts the Nicene and Apostles' creeds.
 It observes seven sacraments (baptism, Eucharist, confirmation, penance, unction, matrimony and ordination) in common with the Catholic Church in Brazil.
 The church acknowledges divorce as a reality of life and will marry divorced persons after an ecclesiastical process of investigation and baptize the children of divorced persons.
 In the Brazilian Catholic Apostolic Church, papal infallibility and priestly celibacy are rejected.
 Clergy are also allowed to have secular employment and priestly confession is rejected.

+Within the Brazilian Catholic Apostolic Church, Costa deliberately promoted diversity of theological opinion on several matters, and ICAB endorsed religious pluralism for those seeking to become a part of the Independent Catholic movement.
+In God Land & Freedom, The True Story of ICAB, Edward Jarvis noted:

+Jarvis also stated that: "A later bishop would consider himself, and his wife and family, still Jewish after joining the ICAB clergy."
+He noted that people of any religious conviction were welcomed.